apostrophecms/apostrophe-secure-attachments/README.md

 If you have added `attachment` schema fields directly to your own pages or pieces, just set the view permissions for those pages and pieces.
 For pages, this option is always available via "Page Settings."
-For pieces, it becomes available when you set `permissions: true` as an option to your pieces module, like this:
+For pieces, it becomes available in the editor if you set `permissionsFields: true` as an option to your pieces module, like this:

 ```javascript